 Forensic Psychology is the interface between the disciplines of Psychology and the Law.
 This subject introduces students to the field of Forensic Psychology, with a focus on the criminal applications and settings in which forensic psychologists work.
 The subject is designed to develop critical thinking skills concerning empirical research and theory in forensic psychology.
 Please be advised that this subject contains material that some students may find distressing.
 This material includes research and case examples of sexual offending, and violent offending.

 |Faculty||Faculty of Society & Design|

-1. Demonstrate understanding of major concepts and historical trends in forensic psychology, and knowledge of the theoretical and empirical bases underpinning evidence approaches to psychological intervention,
+1. Demonstrate understanding of major concepts and historical trends in forensic psychology.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.

 |Withdraw – Financial?||09/10/2021|

 |Withdraw – Academic?||30/10/2021|